jreidell/packt-java-spring-book/README.md

 ## Chapter 03 - CarDatabase

 This second project is a duplicate of Chapter 01 that has been modified to demonstrate the basics of ORM, JPA and Hibernate

+## Chapter 04 - CarDatabase

+This second project is a duplicate of Chapter 03 that has been modified to demonstrate the implementation of a RESTful Web Service with Spring Boot